 History of Vox Popular Media Arts Festival

-Celebrating its 13th anniversary from September 14-17, 2017, the Festival helps professional independent artists show their work so audiences of all ages, interests and abilities can enrich their experience of media arts.
-The 13th anniversary also marks the first year in the new location in the Trinity Hall on Park Avenue.
+Celebrating its 14th anniversary from September 13-16, 2018, the Festival helps professional independent artists show their work to audiences of all ages, interests and abilities can enrich their experience of media arts.
+The 13th anniversary marked the first year at the new location in Trinity Hall on Park Avenue.

 In the past thirteen years, Vox Popular Media Arts Festival has screened over 450 films, hosted over 120 visiting filmmakers from Northwestern Ontario, Canada and around the world, held dozens of discussions and highly successful Master Classes.
 Our audiences are of all ages and interests including the Finnish, First Nations, Francophone and other specific communities in our region.

-We’re supported by the Canada Council for the Arts, the Ontario Arts Council, Heritage Canada, The Ontario Trillium Foundation, the City of Thunder Bay and many dedicated local sponsors from the downtown core and across the city.
+We’re supported by the Canada Council for the Arts, Heritage Canada, The Ontario Trillium Foundation, the City of Thunder Bay and many dedicated local sponsors from the downtown core and across the city.

 The festival’s primary venue is the Trinity Hall at 310 Park Avenue in downtown Thunder Bay which is attached to the 146 year old Trinity United Church.
 The Trinity Hall features a 300-seat auditorium, a high-quality BOSE sound system, a large format 24′ projection screen, a stage, and an accessible entrance off Algoma St.